bytejoy/at-bytejoy/README.md

 ## Workflow and Process

 #### Update: We're working on our own project management tool.
-It's still early but check back soon for more details!
+Check with [@anna](https://github.com/annaminton) for details on how to get setup in the beta.

-We use Trello to keep track of our projects.
-We generally spin up a new Trello board for each new project.
-We also have general boards for onboarding, team coordination, etc. You should have received invites to the appropriate boards.
+We use [Asana](https://asana.com) to keep track of our projects.
+We have projects for onboarding, team coordination, etc. You should have received invites to the appropriate projects.

 Most people run Trello as a macOS application using [trello-macos-install](https://github.com/bytejoyhq/trello-macos-install).

 ## CI

-We use [Codeship](https://codeship.com/) for all Docker based CI and [AppVeyor](https://www.appveyor.com/) for Windows-specific projects.
+We use [Codeship](https://codeship.com/) for all Docker based CI/CD and [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) for Windows-specific projects.
 You'll find credentials in your welcome package.

 ## Email